 Cairns southern suburbs was where Jenny and I saw ourselves spending the rest of our lives.
-We purchased a block of land for our last home a few kilometres north of Bentley Park.
+We purchased a block of land for our last home just north of Bentley Park.
 At the time the name of the suburb we had bought in was White Rock.
 However the developer referred to the area as Forest Gardens (for marketing purposes).
-This identity crisis was resolved when the suburb was officially named as Mount Sheridan.
+This identity crisis was resolved when the suburb was officially named Mount Sheridan.

 Our New Home

-We designed and planned this house clear in my mind that it would be perfect for someone with a spinal cord injury.
-We chose this site on Mount Sheridan that was well out of the storm surge area and not subject to sea level rise as climate change takes place.
+We designed and planned this house so that it would be perfect for someone with a spinal cord injury.
+We chose a site in Mount Sheridan that was well out of the storm surge area and not subject to any sea level rises associated with climate change.

-The RDLO position was established by the Australian government as one mechanism to try and address the appallingly low transition rate of people with disabilities, from school to higher education and vocational education and training.
+The RDLO position was established by the Australian Government.
+It was one mechanism to address the appallingly low transition rate of students with disabilities from school to higher education and vocational education and training.

 I took on the challenge with great enthusiasm by dealing with students both one on one and in groups.
 Working to encourage them to consider the opportunities available at university.